planetmint/PRPs/2/README.md

 1. **Implementation**.
 The implementations must be completed before any PRP is given status "stable", but it need not be completed before the PRP is accepted.
 While there is merit to the approach of reaching consensus on the PRP and rationale before writing code, the principle of "rough consensus and running code" is still useful when it comes to resolving many discussions of API details.

 1. **Copyright Waiver**.
 Except for PRP-1 (C4) and PRP-2 (COSS), all PRPs MUST be released to the public domain.
-To do that, the following block of HTML SHOULD be used in the BEP's source Markdown file. ([HTML is valid Markdown](https://daringfireball.net/projects/markdown/syntax#html).)
+To do that, the following block of HTML SHOULD be used in the PRP's source Markdown file. ([HTML is valid Markdown](https://daringfireball.net/projects/markdown/syntax#html).)

 ```html
 <p xmlns:dct="http://purl.org/dc/terms/">